Palks-Studio/flask_chatbot_advanced_2.0_lite/README.md

 | **Local JSON** (default) | Responses are generated from the `sample_data.json` file                 | No                   |
 | **OpenAI GPT** (optional)| Uses the ChatGPT API if an API key is provided in the `.env` file        | Yes                  |

 The mode is automatically selected based on whether the `OPENAI_API_KEY` variable is present in the `.env` file.
 No token usage occurs if no key is provided.

+Note: Strict Mode and enterprise-safe behavior are available only in the commercial full version.

 ---